aobasuyi/Mission-to-Mars/README.md

 # Mission-to-Mars
-**Purpose:**  To write a Python script that would gather information about the mission to Mars and display it in a web app<br />
+**Purpose:**  To write a Python script that would gather information on the mission to Mars and display it in a web app<br />

 ## Overview
 BeautifulSoup and Splinter will be used to scrape full-resolution images of Mars’s hemispheres and the titles of those images.
-The data will be stored on a Mongo database and displayed using a web application.
+The data will then be stored in a Mongo database and displayed using a web application.

 The three technical deliverables for this project include,